niloc132/webbit-gwt/README.md

 ### Server Wiring

 With either API there is an `AbstractServerImpl` class.
-This provides the working details of the `Server` interface as well as the specifics how to interact with either Webbit or JSR-356.
+This provides the working details of the `Server` interface as well as the specifics how to interact with JSR-356.

 From within either client or server implementation, you can always get a reference to the other side - the server can call `getClient()`, and the client already has an instance (see below).
 Our ChatServerImpl